mdn/content/files/en-us/glossary/representation_header/index.md

 {{GlossarySidebar}}

-A **representation header** is an {{glossary("HTTP_header", "HTTP header")}} that describes the particular _representation_ of the resource sent in an HTTP message body.
+A **representation header** is an {{glossary("HTTP_header", "HTTP header")}} that describes the particular _representation_ of the target resource sent in an HTTP message body.

 Representations are different forms of a particular resource.
 For example, the same data might be formatted as a particular media type such as XML or JSON, localized to a particular written language or geographical region, and/or compressed or otherwise encoded for transmission.
 The underlying resource is the same in each case, but its representation is different.

+Whilst representations are different forms of resources, representations can themselves also be transmitted in different forms: E.&hairsp;g.
+HTTP/1.1's {{HTTPHeader("Transfer-Encoding")}} does *not* affect the representation, wheres e.&hairsp;g. {{HTTPHeader("Content-Range")}} does.

-Clients specify the formats that they prefer to be sent during [content negotiation](/en-US/docs/Web/HTTP/Content_negotiation) (using `Accept-*` headers), and the representation headers tell the client the format of the _selected representation_ they actually received.
+Clients specify the formats that they prefer to be sent during [Content Negotiation](/en-US/docs/Web/HTTP/Content_negotiation) (using `Accept-*` headers), and the representation headers tell the client the format of the _selected representation_ they received.

 Representation headers may be present in both HTTP request and response messages.
-If sent as a response to a `HEAD` request, they describe the body content that _would_ be selected if the resource was actually requested.
+If sent as a response to a `HEAD` request, they describe the body content representation that _would_ be selected if the resource was requested with a `GET` request.

-Representation headers include: {{HTTPHeader("Content-Type")}}, {{HTTPHeader("Content-Encoding")}}, {{HTTPHeader("Content-Language")}}, and {{HTTPHeader("Content-Location")}}.
+Representation headers include: {{HTTPHeader("Content-Type")}}, {{HTTPHeader("Content-Encoding")}}, {{HTTPHeader("Content-Language")}}, {{HTTPHeader("Content-Location")}}, {{HTTPHeader("Content-Range")}} and {{HTTPHeader("Repr-Digest")}}.

 ## See also